ThePlatinum/english-permutation/README.md

 ## Issues
 Please report any issue you encounter in using the package through the issues tab [Github Issues](https://github.com/ThePlatinum/english-permutation/issues)

 <div id='possible'></div>

 ## Possible Upcoming improvements:
 - Implement a limit on the number of permutations generated to prevent the algorithm from generating too many permutations and causing performance issues.
 - Optimize the permutation algorithm.
 - Use a more efficient data structure to store the permutations, maybe hash set instead of an array, as it allows for faster insertion, retrieval, and membership testing.
 - Optimize the filter function by using a more efficient algorithm to match the regular expression, such as using a trie data structure to match the regular expression.
+- Maybe Add words meaning (Make into a web API)

 \